FC Bengaluru United: Partnership

-In 2021, FC Bengaluru United and La Liga side Sevilla FC have formalised their agreement to collaborate for the next five years.
+In 2021, FC Bengaluru United and La Liga side Sevilla FC have formalized their agreement to collaborate for the next five years.
 With this partnership agreement, Sevilla FC look to strengthen their presence in the Indian football market, one of the fastest growing markets in the world.
 They will also explore opportunities to establish shared football schools.
-Sevilla FC will assist to the Indian club in various aspects, sports management, data analysis, talent spotting, player development and performance optimisation and the use of sports technology.
+Sevilla FC will assist the Indian club in various aspects, including sports management, data analysis, talent spotting, player development and performance optimization, and the use of sports technology.

-For Bengaluru United, owned by Gaurav Manchanda, this represents an opportunity to learn from vast sporting experience of Sevilla.
-As part of the agreement, fans will be able to see FC Bengaluru United as well as their academy players in traditional white and red colours of Sevilla from the start of the 2021–22 season in the I-League 2nd Division.
+For Bengaluru United, owned by Gaurav Manchanda, this represents an opportunity to learn from the vast sporting experience of Sevilla.
+As part of the agreement, fans will be able to see FC Bengaluru United as well as their academy players in the traditional white and red colours of Sevilla from the start of the 2021–22 season at the I-League 2nd Division.

 Other departments

 Women's team

-In March 2022, FC Bengaluru united marked their foray into women's football with the launch of their Women's KSFA B Division team.
-The team was launched on 8 March on Women's day and they represents the best in local talent and marks an important milestone in the growth and development of women's football in the state.
+In March 2022, FC Bengaluru United marked their foray into women's football with the launch of their Women's team for KSFA B Division League.
+The team was launched on 8 March on Women's day and they represent the best in local talent and marks an important milestone in the growth and development of women's football in the state.

 Youth men's

-Bengaluru United has youth men's football section, that competes primarily in KSFA Youth League.
+Bengaluru United has a youth men's football section, that competes primarily in the KSFA Youth League.
 Club's academy teams usually play under three age categories, U12, U14, and U17.
 Their U21 team participated in "south zone" qualifiers of the 2023 Reliance Foundation Development League.